 5. What if I get it?

-If you have travelled to an affected area recently or have been in close contact with someone who has travelled to an affected area, you should self-isolate and make contact with your healthcare professional, like your general practitioner, for advice on which steps to next take.
+If you are currently experiencing symptoms or have been in close contact with someone who has travelled to an affected area, you should self-isolate and make contact with your healthcare professional, like your general practitioner, for advice on which steps to next take.
 Alternatively, call the hotline number for more information on the virus on 0800 029 999.

-The National Institute for Communicable Diseases (NICD) has a comprehensive list of countries that are high risk and handy contact numbers if you should have any other queries.
+The National Institute for Communicable Diseases (NICD) has a comprehensive list of guidelines, severely affected areas in South Africa and handy contact numbers if you should have any other queries.

 READ| 5 things you should know about the latest strain of coronavirus